 - Trim the woody ends off the asparagus and place them on a baking sheet.
 Drizzle the 2 teaspoon oil over the asparagus and toss gently to coat.
 Spread the asparagus out evenly on the baking sheet and sprinkle them with salt and pepper.

 - Place the baking sheet in the preheated oven and roast for 10 - 12 minutes until the asparagus are tender and slightly browned on the tips.
 (If your asparagus are very thin, begin to check on them after they have been cooking for about 7 - 8 minutes to make sure they don't overcook.
 If your asparagus are very large, they may take a little longer than 12 minutes.)

 - While the asparagus are roasting, begin the vinaigrette.
-In a small bowl, whisk together the 2 tbsp. oil, lemon juice, ½ tsp. kosher salt, a pinch of black pepper, lemon zest and minced garlic.
+In a small bowl, whisk together the 2 tablespoon oil, lemon juice, ½ teaspoon kosher salt, a pinch of black pepper, lemon zest and minced garlic.
 Add in the fresh chopped herbs, stir to combine.
 Set aside.

 - When the asparagus are finished roasting, remove them from the oven but leave them on the baking sheet.
 Give the vinaigrette another stir, and then drizzle about ¾ of the vinaigrette over the asparagus.
 Toss gently with tongs to coat the asparagus with the vinaigrette.